Ready to make your own fleece poncho? Let’s get started!

 Seam allowance: 1/2″

-1-yard fleece for outer layer (anti pill or blizzard fleece both work fine)
+1-yard fleece for the outer layer and cowl (anti-pill or blizzard fleece both work fine)*

 1-yard fleece for lining*